 We would like to share with you some useful links which you may find beneficial in these extremely testing times.

-The first links is from Campaign against living miserably (CALM) and they offer a free helpline from 5pm until midnight, 365 days a year and they will talk to you about whatever is getting you down.
+The first link is from Campaign Against Living Miserably (CALM).
+They offer a free helpline from 5pm until midnight, 365 days a year and they will talk to you about whatever is getting you down.

 The second link is from MIND and is particularly related to coronavirus and your wellbeing and answers a lot about how this may be affecting your life.

 The third link is from MyTutor and is a guide for parents about Teen Mental Health.

 Coronavirus: 8 ways to help yourself and others and keep things in perspective for your own mental health

 Follow our eight practical tips for looking after your mental health while dealing with the coronavirus outbreak.

 When something like a virus outbreak happens, it’s easy for us to feel like we don’t have control and this allows anxiety to flourish.
 Taking back control in any way we can help, and that includes taking care of your mental health and looking out for those who may be more vulnerable.